wagtail/wagtail/docs/getting_started/tutorial.md

 ### Wagtail template tags

-In addition to Django\'s [template tags and filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/), Wagtail provides a number of it\'s own [template tags & filters](template-tags-and-filters) which can be loaded by including `{% load wagtailcore_tags %}` at the top of your template file.
+In addition to Django's [template tags and filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/), Wagtail provides a number of it's own [template tags & filters](template-tags-and-filters) which can be loaded by including `{% load wagtailcore_tags %}` at the top of your template file.